Director: Nikolaj Arcel

 This movie could have been good and the most frustrating thing is, not only did it have seven novels of source material to work with (several of epic length), but you can also see the seeds of a good movie dancing just around the edges.
 But in the end, The Dark Tower suffers (and I mean really suffers) from poor direction and even worse screenwriting.

-Director Nikolaj Arcel keeps The Dark Tower moving at a brisk pace, but while there are plenty of summer movies that could take a lesson from that approach, this actually hurts the film rather than helping it.
-It prevents anything resembling a compelling story to take shape.
+Director Nikolaj Arcel keeps The Dark Tower moving at a brisk pace, but while there are plenty of summer movies that could take a lesson from that approach, this actually hurts the film rather than help it.
+Arcel’s pace prevents anything resembling a compelling story to take shape.
 Tower takes portions from three or four of the books and unsuccessfully shoves them together into an hour and a half, resulting in a narrative mess with no emotional weight.
 King was able to build the Tower’s cosmic significance, Roland’s obsession with it as well as his revered stature (he was essentially a rock star on Mid-World) over time.
 The atmosphere of rough romance and charm that came to be a signature of some (though not all) of the novels is completely lacking here.

 Even the climactic battle between the Gunslinger and the Man in Black falls flat despite so much potential.
 The Dark Tower fails to accomplish any of the things that made the books great (or successful) not only out of a lack of execution, but also out of a lack of trying.

 I really wanted to enjoy this movie.
 Even more, I wanted it to be good (or solid at the very least).
-At the end of the day The Dark Tower is its own worst enemy.
+But at the end of the day The Dark Tower is its own worst enemy.
 It tries to do too much and fails to do anything at all as a result.

 The Dark Tower has long been considered impossible to adapt.
 Rumours have flown for years, and at one point it seemed they were planning on doing a series of movies with an HBO style TV show filling in the gaps between films (Sony is indeed doing a Dark Tower show with Elba in a limited capacity, though there are no details as of yet).
 But while I remain convinced that this story could be told in a series of well-executed movies, this version is, at best, a lesson in what not to do.